ericoulster/DJ-Beatmatch-Encoder/README.md

 # DJ-Beatmatch-Encoder

-This is a project I designed entirely for personal use (though I figured I may as well upload it, in case anyone wants to take the fundamental idea and work with it).
+This is a project I designed for personal use, though I figured it was worth uploading, both to explain the paradigm with DJ'ing and in case anyone shares my workflow.

 When designing musical DJ sets to perform, I use the software 'Mixed In Key' to determine my music's fundamental key & the beats-per-minute (bpm) of each song